Time to take the field—and our team—to a new level

 Baseball Stadium Committee:

-- Than Finan, asst. dir., annual fund
+- Than Finan, assoc. dir., annual fund for athletics

 - Elliot Katzman, E09P